 4. Gathering Plague: Transfers all conditions from party members to the necromancer.
 Very useful when multiple party members are struck with conditions, especially if it’s paired up with Consume Conditions to immediately remove the absorbed conditions.

-For PvP, picking traits is about maximizing what a condition necromancer is good at while minimizing disadvantages.
-Here is my base build with the heal, utility skills, and elite skill I use most of the time.
 Unlike PvE, my skills don’t change much in PvP, but utility skills do change sometimes.
 Please look at IV.
 Heals, Utility Skills, and Elite Skills for a much deeper explanation of the heals, utility skills, and elite skills.

 The standard tree for bleeds and conditions.
 It gives condition damage and precision, the two best damage stats for condition necromancer.